Once you’ve hired a virtual assistant, started sending projects, and are getting into the swing of things, you may wonder…what next?

 How long should the trial period last?
 That’s up to you and your VA – it could be one month or three months or even six months.

 It’s critical for your working relationship that you do not micromanage.
-After all, the whole idea behind a VA is to free up your time so you can work on other, more important business tasks – like helping your clients!
+After all, the whole idea behind a virtual assistant is to free up your time so you can work on other, more important business tasks – like helping your clients!

 So, when you find yourself trying to control every little detail it kind of defeats the purpose of handing things off to the VA.
 Sure, you’ll have freed up the time you were spending on those tasks but now you’ll be wasting that time checking in to be sure she did it exactly as you directed.